NREL/openstudio-extension-gem/README.md

 Install [OpenStudio](https://www.openstudio.net/downloads).

 Add the RUBYLIB environment variable to your `bash_profile` (or similar) file.
-It should point to the Ruby folder within the OpenStudio Application you just downloaded:
+It should point to the Ruby folder within the OpenStudio Application you just downloaded (replace 2.7.2 with the version you are using):
 ```
 export RUBYLIB=/Applications/OpenStudio-2.7.2/Ruby
 ```